bill-bishop/interview-flashcards/README.md

 # Interview Flashcards (React Native / Expo) — Scaffold Pack

-This zip is **NOT** a full Expo project.
-It’s the **app-specific files** (screens, DB, repos, session logic, LLM stubs, sample data seeding) you can drop into a fresh Expo TS app.

 ## 1) Generate the Expo project (TypeScript)
 ```bash
 npx create-expo-app interview-flashcards --template expo-template-blank-typescript